 The best place for birdwatching in Clare are the Bridges of Ross on Loop Head Peninsula.
 The Keating family does not only run this B&B but also owns the land around this scenic area and are happy to show you the best places for birdwatching around

 Laura Foley's "The Long Way Round" provide guided walking tours in many parts of the peninsula - walks which you would otherwise not find yourself! [more...]

 There are five eighteen-hole championship courses within drives of 10 min. - 40 min., including Doonbeg Golf Links and the renowned links course at famous Lahinch GC.
-Directly across the estuary in North Kerry, is the world-famous Ballybunion Golf Club, host to the European PGA Tour Event, the Murphys' Irish Open in 2000.
+Directly across the estuary in North Kerry, is the world-famous Ballybunion Golf Club, host to the Clare PGA Tour Event, the Murphys' Irish Open in 2000.
 This can be reached via the Killimer-Tarbert Car Ferry which is approx 45 mins. from Anvil Farm.
 Golf can be arranged for you at the local course in Kilkee.